Project-Universe/aesthetic-logger/README.md

 # NOTE: PROJECT CURENTLY UNSTABLE AND IN BETA REALEASE.

-# Logger
+# Aesthetic Logger
-## An Logger class for easy and aesthetically pleasing console logging
+## An logger class for easy and aesthetically pleasing console logging

 ### More details coming soon.